-The Risk Management Function consists of the CRO of UPE supported by a Risk Manager, two Risk Specialists, and one Risk Analyst.
+The Risk Management Function consists of the CRO of UPE supported by The Head of Risk and Compliance, two Risk Specialists, and one Risk Analyst.
 The Head of Outsourcing also reports to the CRO and is supported by two outsourcing analysts.
 The CRO's primary responsibility is to the Board.
 The diagram below illustrates the Risk Management structure and reporting lines: